Navithaaaa/ASSIGNMENT-GrowthLink-/README.md

 Model Selection

 Model selection was based on accuracy and performance metrics using cross-validation.
-Random Forest Classifier was evaluated and achieved a good predictabily.
+Random Forest Classifier was evaluated and achieved a good predictability using the same.

 Performance Analysis